 Digital accessibility has become even more critical as COVID-19 drove information and services online.
 It is important to make sure accessibility is a priority when developing content and the overall user experience.
-A few simple changes can go a long way.
+In our latest whitepaper we explore this in more detail.
+Below, we explore how a few simple changes can go a long way.

 To help you on your way to improving the accessibility of your digital financial services, here’s a 6-step plan.
 It’ll help you to consider how accessible and usable your online services are to people with disabilities.
 And guide you as you begin to improve the customer experience for all.

 To kick start your efforts, understanding best practice is a good place to start.
 After all, you can’t set goals without first realizing your vision and what you want to achieve.